Welcome to the Meditation Circle aims to:

 Collectively we have undertaken training at the Oxford Mindfulness Centre and Breathworks, as well as practising and studying mindfulness and meditation extensively in the UK and overseas.
 This has enabled us to develop a profound secular understanding of ways to improve lives through mindfulness.

 We are inclusive, with a keen focus on equality, diversity and minority issues.
 And we are located in a beautiful part of the country – the New Forest – where we run retreats, courses and provide mindfulness services to businesses and individuals on a group and one-to-one basis.

 “Second chances are not enough”

-2. Project MBBT: To encourage, support, enable, sponsor mindfulness for black and ethnic minority professionals
+2. Project MBBT: To encourage, enable, and support mindfulness for black and ethnic minority professionals.

 3. Forgiveness Empowerment: Creating a better world.
 Weekend retreats in Richmond Park and the New Forest